ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R8.5** EPP AuthInfo MUST be supported in RPP.
 RPP MUST by default support the requirements for Secure Authorization Information for Transfer [@!RFC9154] operational practise.

-**R8.6** RPP SHOULD support client_id/password authentication to match EPP client authentication.
+**R8.6** RPP MUST support client_id/password authentication to match EPP client authentication.

 **R8.7** Where applicable RPP MUST support longer authorisation information compared to EPP, metainformation about client software and operational environment as well security related information (events) in the responses providing a functional equivalence to Login Security Extension for the Extensible Provisioning Protocol [@!RFC8807].